galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-SPICA/tutorial.md

 Finally, the processed AnnData table was returned to the original SpatialData object as `table_processed`, and `leiden_res_0.8` was drawn over the histology.
 The final object therefore keeps expression-derived groups, reference annotations, spatial statistics and ligand-receptor rankings attached to the tissue coordinates that give them context.

 The single limitation to carry forward is the one stated at the outset: every result here describes a 55 µm capture spot holding several cells.
 The domains recovered are real and their spatial arrangement is measured, but converting them into cell-type proportions would require deconvolution against a matched breast single-cell reference ({% cite Kleshchevnikov2022Cell2location %}, {% cite Cable2022RCTD %}).
-An analysis that segments individual cells, such as the companion Xenium tutorial on melanoma, answers that question directly and makes an instructive comparison with the workflow followed here.
+An imaging-based analysis that segments individual cells, such as the companion Xenium melanoma tutorial, answers that question directly and makes an instructive comparison with the approach followed here.